History & Folklore

 The Captain

+Which one do you think was the source of the cave’s name?
 In honour of The Captain, The Smugglers Rest hosts an annual Halloween theatrical dinner with a crew of dead sailors and the ghost of Captain Redman himself.
 This is an event not to be missed.

 The Saloon Doors